zulip/zulip/docs/production/install.md

   If you'd prefer to acquire an SSL certificate yourself in any other way, it's easy to [provide it to Zulip][doc-ssl-manual].

+You can see the more advanced installer options in our [deployment options][doc-deployment-options] documentation.

 [doc-settings]: ../production/settings.md
 [doc-certbot]: ../production/ssl-certificates.html#certbot-recommended
 [doc-ssl-manual]: ../production/ssl-certificates.html#manual-install
+[doc-deployment-options]: ../production/deployment.html#advanced-installer-options

 ## Step 3: Create a Zulip organization, and log in